AdobeDocs/workfront.it-IT/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/unified-commenting-experience.md

 </div>

-This new experience will slowly become available for all the objects with an Updates section in Workfront, and later it will expand to other Adobe Experience Cloud applications.
+The new commenting experience will slowly become available for all the objects with an Updates section in Workfront, and later it will expand to other Adobe Experience Cloud applications.
 -->

 ## Funzioni

-La nuova esperienza di aggiunta di commenti include miglioramenti e modifiche al flusso di aggiornamento esistente.
+La nuova esperienza di commento include miglioramenti e modifiche al flusso di aggiornamento esistente.

 >[!IMPORTANT]
->Le funzioni di esperienza di commento unificato elencate di seguito sono attualmente disponibili solo in Obiettivi di Adobe Workfront.
+>Le funzioni di Esperienza di commento unificata elencate di seguito sono attualmente disponibili solo in Obiettivi di Adobe Workfront.

 * **Creazione di commenti**

-   È possibile creare un nuovo commento, formattarlo con testo RTF e assegnare tag ad altri per ricevere una notifica.
-Per ulteriori informazioni sulla creazione di commenti, consulta [Gestisci commenti obiettivo](/help/quicksilver/workfront-goals/goal-management/manage-goal-comments.md).
+   È possibile creare un nuovo commento, formattarlo con testo RTF e assegnare tag ad altri per ricevere le notifiche.
+Per ulteriori informazioni sulla creazione di commenti, consulta [Gestire i commenti sull’obiettivo](/help/quicksilver/workfront-goals/goal-management/manage-goal-comments.md).

 * **Risposta ai commenti**

-   È possibile reagire a un commento con un mi piace o con una risposta con un nuovo commento nel thread che può notificare il commento e il proprietario originali dell&#39;oggetto.
+   È possibile reagire a un commento con un simile o una risposta con un nuovo commento in-thread che può notificare il commentatore originale e il proprietario dell&#39;oggetto.

 * **Attività del sistema**

-   Gli aggiornamenti generati dal sistema per un oggetto ora sono elencati separatamente dai commenti effettuati nella scheda di aggiornamento.
-Per ulteriori informazioni sulla visualizzazione del flusso Attività di sistema, vedere il passaggio 11 di [Gestisci commenti obiettivo](/help/quicksilver/workfront-goals/goal-management/manage-goal-comments.md).
+   Gli aggiornamenti generati dal sistema per un oggetto sono ora elencati separatamente dai commenti effettuati nella scheda di aggiornamento.
+Per ulteriori informazioni sulla visualizzazione del flusso di attività del sistema, vedi il passaggio 11 di [Gestire i commenti sull’obiettivo](/help/quicksilver/workfront-goals/goal-management/manage-goal-comments.md).

 <!-- When releasing this to Issues - preview with 23.2 - remove all the content above in the "Features" section and replace it with this:

-One of the main differences between the current and the new commenting experience is the separation of user-submitted comments and system activity updates with the introduction of the System Activity tab.
-There are no changes to the way system-generated activity updates function.

 Among the improvements included in the new commenting experience are the following:

-* Better, faster performance
+* Improved performance and user experience
+* Separation of user comments from the system activity.
+There are no changes in the way the system updates function.
 * Real-time updates
 * Edit comments after submitting them.

+The following features have been removed from the new experience:

+* Comment on a system update

 The following table illustrates the features that will be available in the new commenting experience as well as their availability now in areas where they are supported: